For artists, SEO isn’t too complex.

-Step 3: Hire A Wikipedia Article Writer – you will need someone to review your draft, make sure it follows Wikipedia guidelines, and write the first draft in Wikipedia code.
-You can hiring a Wikipedia article writer by signing up for a freelancer account then posting a job for a “Wikipedia Article Writer” (there are plenty out there).
+Step 3: Hire A Wikipedia Article Writer – it is against Wikipedia’s guidelines to publish an article about yourself (since it’s biased).
+You will need someone to review your draft, make sure it follows Wikipedia guidelines, and write the first draft in Wikipedia code.
+You can hire a Wikipedia article writer by signing up for a freelancer account then posting a job for a “Wikipedia Article Writer” (there are plenty out there).
 Either wait for people to apply, or search for a writer and ask high-rated people if they’re interested.
-Most of them are overseas, but hiring some here has always worked for me.
+Most of them are overseas, but all the ones I hired worked well for me.
 Just make sure they have very good reviews.

 7. SEO For Art Galleries

-If you run an art gallery I assume you want to rank high for your represented artist names as well as “Art Gallery Chicago” or whatever city you’re in.
-Here’s exactly how to do that…
+If you run an art gallery I assume you want to rank high in Google for your represented artist names as well as “Art Gallery Chicago” or whatever city you’re in.
+Here’s how to do that…

-Create A Separate Page For Each Artist – if someone searches “René Romero Schuler” do you really think Google is going to show a page showing 20 different artists?
-No, you need a separate page for each person so you can better target each of your artist’s names.
+Create A Page For Each Artist – if you search “René Schuler” do you think Google will serve a page showing 20 different artists?
+No, you need a separate page on your site for each artist.

 Optimize Your Artist Pages